372groupproject/milestones-team18-yuniaohu-yanzhaoli/README.txt

 open the p2.while file by compiler click on the white triangle. input my_while in to the command line to print  some string

+open the p2.forever file by compiler click on the white triangle. input myforever in to the command line to print  some string

+open the p2.repeatcount file by compiler click on the white triangle. input repeatcont in to the command line to print  some number

+open the p2.runprint file by compiler click on the white triangle. input runprint in to the command line to print  some string

 cope the code which in p2.feature.txt to https://www.calormen.com/jslogo/ and run. it will be a small game to let you guess the number.